caolanraff/crypto-compare/README.md

 - developer data

 The cryptocurrencies to be compared can be defined in the config/default.ini file, along with the report title and output file name.
-Multiple configs can be created to create various reports.
+Multiple configs can be created to generate various reports.

 ### Samples
 Sample output file: [CryptoCompare.pdf](data/output/CryptoCompare.pdf)